 Make sure you have a clear “ask” when you meet with your elected official.
 Examples: “I would like to see the town of Sunnyville pass a prohibition on single use foam food containers and cups on city property.”
 “I would like Sunnyville to pass a straws by request only ordinance.”
 “I would like for Sunnyville to be the first city in Florida to pass a ban on single-use plastic utensils.”

 Many cities, states, and entire nations have passed legislation to eliminate certain single-use plastics.
 Most elected officials feel more comfortable passing legislation when they see that other municipalities in Florida have already done so.
-To date, 27 municipalities in Florida have passed plastic straw laws, and at least 25 municipalities in Florida have passed other types of single-use plastic/polystyrene foam ordinances.
+To date, more than 30 municipalities in Florida have passed single-use plastic/polystyrene foam ordinances.
 Cities and counties are passing single-use plastic ordinances restricting plastic and foam in city facilities, events, contracts, meetings, parks, beaches, and pavilion rentals.
 Ordinances can be enacted with a long period of education before an enforcement date.

 These local actions bring forth awareness about the seriousness of the plastic pollution crisis, and also send a message to Tallahassee that residents of Florida care about this issue.